Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

     StyleManager.Instance.RegisterStyle("CustomPopup", null, typeof(YourNameSpace.CustomPopupStyle));
     ```

-3. Use your custom style to create a popup instance:
+3. Use your custom style to create a Popup instance:

     ```cs
     popup = new Tizen.NUI.CommonUI.Popup("CustomPopup");